Britain's FTSE falters as commodity stocks crumple

 LONDON, Aug 18 Britain's index of leading shares

-slipped on Tuesday, hit by a pick-up in inflation and a decline
+slipped on Tuesday, hit by a slight pick-up in inflation and a

 , down 1.2 and 1.6 percent respectively.